awsdocs/aws-freertos-docs/doc_source/getting_started_nxp.md

 Before you begin, see [Prerequisites](freertos-prereqs.md)\.

-If you do not have an NXP LPC54018 IoT Module, you can order one from [NXP](https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/lpc-cortex-m-mcus/lpc54000-series-cortex-m4-mcus/lpc54018-iot-module-for-the-lpc540xx-family-of-mcus:OM40007?fsrch=1&sr=1&pageNum=1)\.
+If you do not have an NXP LPC54018 IoT Module, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtAUAX/LPC54018-IoT-Solution)\.
 Use a USB cable to connect your NXP LPC54018 IoT Module to your computer\.

 ## Setting Up Your Environment<a name="setup-env_nxp"></a>